 Lemon cream cheese frosting is a creamy, silky-smooth frosting that's bursting with fresh lemon flavor.
 Top your next batch of lemon cupcakes with this easy homemade lemon frosting!

 Fresh lemon and cream cheese frosting are a match made in heaven!
-This sweet and tangy frosting is the perfect addition to your next summertime cake.
+This sweet and tangy frosting is the perfect addition to your next summer treat, like lemon sheet cake or vanilla cupcakes.

-Use this frosting on your next batch of lemon cupcakes or strawberry filled cupcakes - perfect for Easter in the spring, or your next summer party.
+Use this frosting on your next batch of lemon cupcakes or strawberry filled cupcakes.
+It's perfect for Easter or your next 4th of July party.

 Ingredients and substitutions

-For this recipe, it's very important to use the correct type of cream cheese.
-You'll need one 4 ounces of full-fat or "original" block-style cream cheese.
+- Cream cheese - For this recipe, it's very important to use the correct type of cream cheese.
+You'll need one half of an 8-ounce block of full-fat original cream cheese.
 Low-fat cream cheese or spreadable cream cheese in a tub will not work for this recipe.
 Using whipped or spreadable cream cheese will result in a runny frosting.

-You'll need one medium lemon for this recipe - zest the entire lemon, then juice it into a small bowl.
+- Lemon - You'll need one medium lemon for this recipe.
+Zest the entire lemon, then juice it into a small bowl.
 You'll use all of the lemon zest (where the most concentrated lemon flavor comes from), and part of the lemon juice.

-You'll need room temperature cream cheese and butter for this recipe.
+Use room temperature ingredients - Your butter and cream cheese need to be room temperature (not melted, not cold) before beginning.
 Set your ingredients out on the counter top about 1 hour before beginning and they should be the perfect consistency for mixing.

 This recipe makes enough frosting to frost the following cupcake quantities and cake sizes: